miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 -   They are able to recover from errors.
 -   They can perform complex workflows without having to explicitly program them like you would in prompt chaining.

-For example, let's consider a SQL Rag system that:
+For example, let's consider a SQL RAG system that:

 1. Takes a natural language query as input.
 2. Transforms the query into SQL.
 3. Retrieves the results of the query from the database.
 4. Communicates results back to the user.

-This is a rag workflow that works for simple tasks, but what happens if the SQL query returns an error?
+This is a RAG workflow that works for simple tasks, but what happens if the SQL query returns an error?
 Or the retrieved data is different from what was expected?
 Or if the user's query is complex and needs to query several tables to return the correct answer?

 These limitations of RAG systems are effectively addressed by agents.

 ## Memory in Agents

 The last basic component of agents that we need to talk about is **memory**.
 Earlier in the post I teased the question when talking about the reasoning trace.
-Large Language Memory do not have _memory_ of past interactions: all information for a call must passed through the prompt.
+Large Language Models do not have _memory_ of past interactions: all information for a call must be passed through the prompt.

 So how do we implement the memory in our agent?
-The truth is that there is not a stablished solution yet, and it depends heavily on the system that is being built.
+The truth is that there is not an established solution yet, and it depends heavily on the system that is being built.

 What we do have are some design patterns that have recently emerged as more advanced agentic applications are being built.
 In a recent paper about cognitive architectures for language agents[^6], Sumers, Theodore R., et al propose several memory patterns that are becoming standard in the field.
 They are analogies to different classes of human memory, as studied by psychologists.